Physical and emotional support

 If you are trying for another baby, speak to healthcare professionals who specialise in preterm birth.
 Do this before you become pregnant.

-This is advisable because there is a higher chance of it happening again, compared to someone who has not experienced this complication.
+This is advisable because you are more likely to have another preterm baby, compared to someone who has not experienced this complication.

 Healthy, active lifestyle